Lab Personnel. |

 Dissertation: Effects of trauma and child welfare history on decisions made by potential sentencing jurors for youth prosecuted in criminal court.

-Current Position: Postdoctoral Fellow, Lepage Associates, Durham, NC.
+Current Position: Founder, New Spark Therapy, Durham, NC.

 Christina Riggs Romaine, Ph.D.